Dimension of splines on graphs in the case of degree two and smoothness one in two variables: Paths on faces and the set of all edge-injective functions in the minimal contractible case

-In this subsection we start showing the true power of minimal contractibility.
+In this section we start showing the true power of minimal contractibility.
 We assume as usual that $G$ is a finite, planar graph without leaves, and then add the hypothesis that $G$ contains no proper contractible subset of faces.
 We will show that under the hypothesis of minimal contractibility, there exists an edge-injective function $\varphi \colon \mathcal{F} \to \mathcal{E}_3$.
-The arguments in this section and the next rely both on the the graph $G$ and its dual in important ways.